vutting4221/vcloud-doc/README.md

 ### Token Service

-If you are an issuer of token (on v.systems chain), you can quickly build wallet and explorer for your token on v-cloud platform.
+If you are an issuer of token (on v.systems chain), you can quickly create wallet and explorer for your token on v-cloud platform.
 Once your application is verified, the wallet and explorer will be deployed to your custom domain.